tzslg/TD/README.md

 ## Project Structure

-dumbotd_2: The proposed method TD.

-dumbotd and dumbotd_1: Other variants or testing baselines for comparison.
+dumbotd_2 contains the proposed method TD（dumbotd and dumbotd_1are for testing purposes）

 ## Clone the Repository
 ```bash